inductiva/inductiva/tutorials/pinns/heat-2-PINN.md

 <div class="flex sm:justify-center max-w-md sm:mx-auto">
     <img src="/assets/img/articles/heat_1_introduction/BIC.png" class="my-1">
 </div>

-<span class="mt-0 block sm:text-center text-base">Fig. 2: The boundary and initial conditions used throughout the Heat series.
+Fig. 2: The boundary and initial conditions used throughout the Heat series.
 Energy is pumped from the top edge onto an initially completely cold 2D plate.
-Credits: David Carvalho / Inductiva </span>
+Credits: David Carvalho / Inductiva.

 A very simple domain was chosen --- a regular 2D square plate.
 We must then consider points of the form $(t, \mathbf{r}) = (t, x, y)$.